RahathCherukuri/iOS-Test/README.md

 # iOS-Test
-This is a Programming task for one of the companies.
 There are three parts to this application:

   a.
 Animation Section: Here i have played with a couple of animations